Yagisan/The-Bustling-Valley/README.md

 **Wabbajack could not find my game folder**:

 Wabbajack will not work with a pirated version of the game.
-If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.
+If you own the game on Steam or GoG, go back to the [Pre-Installation](#pre-installation) step.

-## Post-Installation

-### Copy Game Folder Files

-Copy all of the files from the `C:\WJ\TBV\Game Folder Files` directory into your game folder.
-Do not copy any other files.

 # Starting the Game